WA9ONY/Pico-RP2040/README101.md

 /home/david/Documents/Microcontrollers/Elektor/Magazines/2023
 File name for March issue is 2303EL.pdf

-## Method 1
+## Method 1 Search for text Arduion in file 2303EL.pdf

 In the terminal CLI
   +  cd /home/david/Documents/Microcontrollers/Elektor/Magazines/2023
-  +  less 2303EL.pdf | grep "Pi Pico"
+  +  less 2303EL.pdf | grep "Arduino"

+Pros
+  + The search text was fournd and high lighted in red.
+  + No need to install additional software.

+Cons
+  + No file location for the search text.

 The search work Arduion in terminal is high lighted in
 <PRE>
-david@wa9ony-nuc8i7hvk:~/Documents/Microcontrollers/Elektor/Magazines/2023$ less 2303EL.pdf | grep "Arduino"
+david@wa9ony-nuc8i7hvk:~/Documents/Microcontrollers/Elektor/Magazines/2023$ less 2303EL.pdf | grep -i "Arduino"
 crystal drift compensation thanks to an integrated temperature sensor.
 I used the Arduino IDE to develop the software for Cloc 2.0 with the
 And while we’re on the subject of LEDs, the ESP32-PICO-KIT has a (way        these libraries into libraries subfolder of the Arduino sketchbook folder for instance the Serial Monitor built in the Arduino IDE.
 Point your